unfoldingWord/uW-Tools-Collab/UW_TRANSLATION_RESOURCES_GUIDE.md

 These are complete Bible translations in gateway languages (like English, Spanish, French) that serve as bridges for mother tongue translators:

-#### **Literal Translation (ULT)**
+#### **Literal Translation (ULT/GLT)**
-**What it contains**: A complete Bible translation that stays as close as possible to the original language word order, grammar, and structure while remaining understandable.
+**What it contains**: A complete Bible translation that follows a form-centric approach, preserving the structures of the original Hebrew and Greek texts while remaining understandable in the gateway language.

-**Purpose**: Shows translators exactly what the original text says, preserving Hebrew and Greek grammatical patterns.
+**Purpose**: Shows translators exactly what the original text says by retaining original language word order, grammatical forms, idioms, and figures of speech as much as possible.

-**Why translators need it**: Helps translators understand the precise meaning and structure of the original, especially for complex passages where word order or grammar affects meaning.
+**Why translators need it**: Provides access to the structural patterns and specific forms used in the original languages, helping translators understand how the biblical authors expressed their thoughts and enabling them to make informed decisions about how to render these forms in their target languages.

-#### **Simplified Translation (UST)**
+#### **Simplified Translation (UST/GST)**
-**What it contains**: A complete Bible translation that prioritizes clear, natural communication of the original meaning using everyday language and cultural adaptations.
+**What it contains**: A complete Bible translation that follows a meaning-based approach, prioritizing clear, natural communication of biblical concepts using contemporary language and cultural expressions.

-**Purpose**: Demonstrates how to express biblical concepts in clear, contemporary language that ordinary people can understand.
+**Purpose**: Demonstrates how to express the meaning of the original text in natural, understandable language that communicates effectively to modern readers.

-**Why translators need it**: Provides a model for dynamic equivalence translation, showing how to make ancient concepts accessible to modern readers.
+**Why translators need it**: Provides a model for meaning-based translation, showing how to communicate biblical concepts clearly and naturally while maintaining the essential meaning of the original text.

 #### **Word Alignment Data**
 **What it contains**: Precise connections showing exactly which words in the gateway language translate which words in Hebrew/Greek.